YANTECH-NP/YANTECH-YNP01-GitHub-Repo-BackEnd/YANTECH/Backend/admin/README.md

 4. Test locally
 5. Deploy

-### Database Migrations
+### Database Schema Changes

-For schema changes:
+For DynamoDB schema changes:
-1. Update SQLAlchemy models in `server.py`
+1. Update table definitions in `server.py`
-2. Delete `app.db` (development only)
+2. Tables are automatically created/updated on startup
-3. Restart server to recreate tables
+3. For production, consider using AWS CloudFormation or Terraform
-4. For production, use Alembic for migrations
+4. See [DYNAMODB_MIGRATION.md](DYNAMODB_MIGRATION.md) for migration details

 ## Security